ichdasich/bbb-rec-perm/README.md

-# Finer access to BigBlueButton recordings with greenlight
+# Fine-grained access controll to BigBlueButton recordings with greenlight
 This toolchain allows restricting access to unlisted / not intended for publications on a BigBlueButton server with a greenlight frontend.
 (Related to https://github.com/bigbluebutton/bigbluebutton/issues/8505 and